LoraDB Query Cookbook

 social, e-commerce, events, geospatial, vector retrieval.
 Every

-query is idiomatic LoraDB — no APOC, no CALL, no window functions
+query is idiomatic LoraDB — no external utility procedures, no CALL, no window functions

 — and when a SQL idiom doesn't translate, the recipe shows the